Sanctions noose makes it harder for Japan's Koreans to help their own

 "I told my brother that I was sorry (for taking the money), but he said we were grown from the same mother's belly ...
 I really cried, I was so thankful for his words," said the man.
 His half-brother had died by the time he arrived in Tokyo.

-Even before the February 12 nuclear test, Japan's Finance Ministry appeared to be paying more attention to transfers to North Korea, as the man found out when he tried to send 200,000 yen (1,388 pounds) to Pyongyang through the postal system after North Korea's latest long-range rocket launch in December.
+Even before the Feb.
+12 nuclear test, Japan's Finance Ministry appeared to be paying more attention to transfers to North Korea, as the man found out when he tried to send 200,000 yen ($2,100) to Pyongyang through the postal system after North Korea's latest long-range rocket launch in December.

 Two days after he made the application, the ministry sent him a letter asking why he wanted to send the money.